maimunul/CodSoft-Intern/README.md

 This project aims to provide insights into the Titanic dataset using machine learning techniques.
 It includes data exploration, preprocessing, model training, and evaluation.

 ## Dataset
-The dataset is sourced from [Kaggle's Titanic: Machine Learning from Disaster](https://www.kaggle.com/c/titanic) competition.
+The dataset is sourced from [Spaceship Titanic
+Predict which passengers are transported to an alternate dimension]([https://www.kaggle.com/c/titanic](https://www.kaggle.com/competitions/spaceship-titanic)) competition.

 ## Installation
 To get started, clone the repository and install the required packages: